titi-devv/website_urls_finder/README.md

 3. Go in the root folder: `cd website_urls_finder`

-4. Install the required packages using the following command: `pip install -r requirements.txt`.
+4. Install the required packages using the following command: `pip install -r requirements.txt`

 ## Usage 📋